cpruitt/gol-embryo-pod/readme.md

 It is a test/study implementation of an idea that started during the [Global Day of Code Retreat](http://coderetreat.org/) 2011 (Tampa Bay).

-I wanted to limit the time to complete the initial working game to an afternoon.
-This isn't a super polished final implementation, but maybe I'll make some improvements over time.
+I wanted to limit the time to complete the initial working game to an afternoon (initial commit).
+The curses interface was added later.

 ## Motivation